The Web address of this article is

 adults don't know.
 The lesson starts and ends with a quiz to

-gauge how much you know about these vital family basics.
+gauge how much you think you know about these vital family basics.

-keys to effective parenting. lesson 7 outlines a way to
+keys to effective parenting, and Lesson 7 outlines options

 Pause, breathe, and reflect - why did you read this article?